jbush001/NyuziToolchain/README.md

     xcode-select --install

 On earlier versions, you can download XCode from the app store.
-You will also need to install a package manager like [MacPorts](https://www.macports.org/) to get the remaining dependencies.
-Open a new terminal to do the build after installing MacPorts, because it installs alternate versions of some utilities and updates the PATH.
+You will also need to install a package manager like [Homebrew](https://brew.sh/) to get the remaining dependencies.
+Open a new terminal to do the build after installing Brew, because it installs alternate versions of some utilities and updates the PATH.
 Once you have done this:

-    sudo port install cmake bison swig swig-python ninja
+    brew install cmake bison swig sdl2 emacs ninja

     git clone https://github.com/jbush001/NyuziToolchain.git
     cd NyuziToolchain